laurap-dev/gradebook-docs/README.md

 ### Feature Pages

 Each feature page should include:
-1. Requirements (license, gradebook, premium)
+1. Requirements (license, GradeBook, premium)
 2. Overview of what the feature does
 3. How to access the feature
 4. Step-by-step instructions